VUMC-VMAC/GWAS_QC/README.md

 	    -r /scratch/mahone1/GWAS_QC_data/A4/A4_race_sex.txt"
 ```

+## Additional notes on PC calculation

-To recalculate PCs, run a command similar to the one below.
+To recalculate PCs using smartpca from eigensoft, run a command similar to the one below.
 Adding the -n flag will suppress the creation of a file for default inclusions (ie only whites who fall within 5 SD from the mean).
 ```
 singularity exec --contain --bind /path/to/genotype/data/:/inputs/ \
   /data/h_vmac/GWAS_QC/singularity/CNT_genomic_processing_v3.simg \